 We test our theory of endogenous coalition formation in policy debates in an empirical case study.
-Using the software Discourse Network Analyzer \citep{leifeld2016policy}, we content-analyzed 1,842 newspaper articles from Frankfurter Allgemeine Zeitung, a German news outlet with center--right news coverage of politics, about the policy debate on the German pension system.
-Articles were selected using a general search phrase, and false positives were manually weeded out.
-6,704 statements of 245 political actors over nine years (1993--2001) were coded by two expert coders, and intercoder reliability was checked post-hoc by two separate coders and was found to be consistently high.
+Using the software Discourse Network Analyzer (\url{https://www.github.com/leifeld/dna}, accessed 23 May 2024), we content-analyzed 1,842 newspaper articles from Frankfurter Allgemeine Zeitung, a German news outlet with center--right news coverage of politics, about the policy debate on the German pension system.
+Articles were selected using a general search phrase (\texttt{*rente*}, the German word for pension), and false positives were manually removed from the set of documents.
+6,704 statements of 245 political actors over nine years (1993--2001) were coded by two expert coders, and inter-coder reliability was checked post-hoc by two separate coders and was found to be consistently high.
 The coding scheme consisted of four variables: the person who made a statement, the organization the person belonged to, the policy belief stated by the person or organization, and a dummy variable indicating support or rejection of the belief by the actor.
-In the analysis, organizations were used as actors, in line with previous analyses of policy networks \citep{laumann1987organizational, berardo2010self}.
+In the analysis, organizations were used as actors, in line with previous analyses of policy networks \citep{berardo2010self, laumann1987organizational, leifeld2012information}.
 A total of 69 beliefs were coded.
 These were policy instruments that reflected normative stances on what to do about the imminent financing problem of the pension system.
-Examples include ``install fertility incentives to create more contributors,'' ``incentivize private savings to complement the state pension,'' or ``increase pension age,'' among many others.
+Examples include ``install fertility incentives to create more contributors,'' ``incentivize private savings to complement the state pension,'' or ``increase pension age,'' among others.